 For some authentication methods, if the password you use to sign into a data source expires or is changed, you'll need to change it for the data source in Data Source Credentials too.

 When things go wrong, the problem usually has something to do with either the gateway being offline because it could not sign in to Windows and start the service, or Power BI could not sign in to the data sources in order to query for updated data.
 If refresh fails, check the dataset’s settings.
 If the gateway service is offline, Gateway Status is where you’ll see the error.
 If Power BI cannot sign into the data sources, you’ll see an error in Data Source Credentials.

-If you are using the enterprise gateway to refresh data, you do not need to supply credentials as they are defined for the data source by the gateway administrator.
+If you are using the On-premises Data Gateway to refresh data, you do not need to supply credentials as they are defined for the data source by the gateway administrator.

 The scheduled refresh section is where you define the frequency and time slots to refresh the dataset.
 Some data sources do not require a gateway present in order to be available to configure.
 Others will require a gateway.